na-na-hi/renget/archive/tactical.md

 * Reach: The Fall (Halo XCOM)...

 !!! note 3.
 Beginners resources:
 Consult [pic-related](https://i.imgur.com/F54Yu9h.jpg) for tactical UI.
 Go through options menus to customize your game.
-Commonly recommended ones are changing the scale to something you like, turning on Path preview for battlescape with time units, Custom initial base, and Alternate movement methods.
-Start a new game on Beginner, have fun.
+Commonly recommended ones are changing the scale to something you like, turning on Path preview for battlescape with time units, Custom initial base.
+Start on Beginner, have fun.

 ---